abemassry/wsend/README.md

  6. Q: But I don't want to register, can't you list my files on the command line with a wsend --ls or some such?

  	A: While command line account management is definitely in the works, we would really prefer it if you registered so you can make sure a file is actually yours before deleting.
+UPDATE: wsend -ls works from the command line to list your files.
+However you still need to register to use this command.

  7. Q: I have an unregistered account, why is my file not loading?